 A desperate single mother moves with her three children into the notorious, supposedly haunted, real-life Amityville house to try and use its dark powers to cure her comatose son.
 Things go horribly wrong.

 Belle, her little sister, and her comatose twin brother move into a new house with their single mother Joan in order to save money to help pay for her brother's expensive healthcare.
 But when strange phenomena begin to occur in the house including the miraculous recovery of her brother, Belle begins to suspect her Mother isn't telling her everything and soon realizes they just moved into the infamous Amityville house.Written by

 When the kids are at school outside, palm trees are clearly visible.
 The story takes place in NY.
 Palm trees would not survive.
 See more »

 [in archival news footage]

 We have six members that were found last night, in bed, shot and killed.

 See more »

-US prints remove Harvey Weinstein's executive producer credit, due to the scandal surrounding him prior to its release.
+US prints remove Harvey Weinstein's executive producer credit, due to victims coming forward about the sexual assault and harassment they experienced at his hands in the many years prior to its release.
 See more »

 Was this review helpful to you?